Intervention

 How To Best Clean Your System from an Addiction

 Furthermore, finding a rehab that understands co-occurring disorders and how to treat them is imperative to your recovery.
-Because many disorders can trigger the need for drugs or vice-versa, addressing both disorders will ensure the individual will leave the treatment feeling confident that they can sustain their sobriety even when challenges come their way.
+Addressing both the underlying disorders is key.
+It ensures individuals leave treatment with confidence in maintaining sobriety, even when facing challenges.

 Sources: